 White clover is more than a wildflower—a gentle herb that can be turned into simple, effective home remedies.
 These natural recipes support skin, digestion, relaxation, and more.

-This herbal tea offers calm and detox support with every cup.
-It’s easy to make and perfect for daily use.
+The herbal tea offers calm and detox support with every cup.
+You can make it easily at home.

 - Use 1 teaspoon of dried flowers or 1 tablespoon of fresh ones per cup of hot water.